Shattuck Avenue: Overview

 In North Berkeley, Shattuck Avenue is the location of the Gourmet Ghetto, an unofficial district known for its density of restaurants.
 From there the street leads south to Downtown Berkeley.

 Shattuck is an important north–south arterial roadway for northern Alameda County connecting the downtowns of Berkeley and Oakland.
 In the early 20th century the road included commuter train and streetcar tracks.
-Today BART carries commuters on the system's second-most popular line underneath the pavement.
-This includes the Ashby and Downtown Berkeley stations.
-The Downtown Berkeley is one of BART's most frequented stations and a transit hub for AC Transit and Bear Transit buses.
+Today BART carries commuters underground on the system's second-most-popular line, including the Ashby and Downtown Berkeley stations.
+Downtown Berkeley is one of BART's most frequented stations and a transit hub for AC Transit and Bear Transit buses.

-The street is used to access the major employers and educational institutions located along it including the University of California, Berkeley City College, Berkeley High School, CALPIRG, the PowerBar headquarters and other downtown office towers.
-The downtown length is home to many anchor and small retailers in addition to being a bustling restaurant district.
+Major employers and schools located along the street include the University of California, Berkeley City College, Berkeley High School, CALPIRG, the PowerBar headquarters and other office towers.
+The downtown length is home to many anchor and small retailers, in addition to being a bustling restaurant district.

 The street is a major gathering place for protestors, as it is effectively the city's Main Street and connects with other major arterials including Ashby Avenue, University Avenue, and Telegraph Avenue.
 It was also the site of the Berkeley Marine Corps Recruiting Center protests and features a pink-colored curb reserved for protesting parking.
 Further south the street is the home to La Peña Cultural Center, the nation's Chilean American cultural capitol.